Ex-Casey councillor slams citizenship email error

 A former Casey councillor has criticised a “lack of attention to detail” after receiving a mistaken email from Liberal MP Wendy Lovell, congratulating him on becoming an Australian citizen.

-The mix-up follows an “administrative error” from Liberal Member for Northern Victoria Wendy Lovell’s office, which accidentally sent the message to many Victorians this Wednesday 8 October.
+The mix-up follows an “administrative error” from Liberal Member for Northern Victoria Wendy Lovell’s office, which accidentally sent the message to many Victorians on Wednesday 8 October.

 Former Casey councillor Steve Beardon received the email and immediately realised that it was an oversight.